 Despite the widely held assumption that it will be the police that come to the rescue when there is a violent incident, the reality is that many emergency situations happen too quickly.
 Statistics show that most situations that ultimately require law enforcement intervention, for example active shooter situations, are over before police can arrive.

 As such, it is crucial to rescue and tactical operations that there be a point of contact on site when they arrive, so they can quickly get the most pertinent information and correctly assess the situation.
 Often times with so much of security linked to technology, it is easy to forget that a guarded modular guard house is often the nexus of most of this coordinated activity.

-These initiatives include keeping an up-to-date printed company directory with photos; labeling every door so a trapped employee can quickly identify and provide their location within the data center; designating a failover location in the event of an evacuation; and putting together and maintaining a fire box with all the materials, information, and keys that police and first responders will need in the event of an emergency.
+Initiatives such as keeping an up to date printed company directory with photos, labeling every door so a trapped employee can quickly identify and provide their location within the data center, designating a failover location in the event of an evacuation, and putting together and maintaining a fire box with all the materials, information, and keys that police and first responders will need in the event of an emergency.